July 1, 2021

 –Check the Caravan Leaders’ messages: Again, view the caravan’s leader’s conversations in text groups, facebook groups including facebook messenger groups and at www.meetup.com groups.
 If he has favorites and openly demeans or degrades anyone in the group — on any of these public platforms — then it’s time to leave these groups.
 If they stay off the traveling topic too much and too long discussing absolutely non-sense, it’s time to leave the group.

 –Is the Caravan Leaders begging people to join the group: If the caravan leader is begging people to join his camp or group, again, that is a sign for you to leave the traveling group.
-A good traveling group will gain a reputation without the caravan leader having to beg other people to join them.
+A good traveling group will gain a reputation without the caravan leader having to beg others to join them.

 Stay Stocked Up and Be Ready To Move at the Drop of A Hat